kyma-project/test-infra/development/tools/cmd/secretspopulator/README.md

 ## Overview

-This command reads secrets stored in Gcloud bucket, decrypt it with KMS key, and stores them as a k8s Secrets in a cluster.
+This command reads secrets stored in a Gcloud bucket, decrypt it with KMS key, and stores them as a k8s Secrets in a cluster.
-Which and how secrets have to be stored is defined by input parameter `secrets-def-file`.
+Secrets to populate are defined by input parameter `secrets-def-file`.

 ## Usage

 To run it, use:
 ```bash
 env GOOGLE_APPLICATION_CREDENTIALS={path to service account file} go run main.go \
     -bucket={bucket_name} \